arthanzel/node-config-webpack/README.md

 Refer to your configs in your bundled Javascript via the `CONFIG` global.

     if (CONFIG.amIAWalrus) {
-        console.log(CONFIG.walrusMessage);
+        console.log(CONFIG.iAmAWalrus);
     }

 Objects and arrays work transparently.

     console.log(CONFIG.walruses[3].name);

 `config-webpack` uses Webpack's [DefinePlugin](https://webpack.js.org/plugins/define-plugin/) mechanism to perform direct replacement of keys in your JS files with config values.
-This means that, if your config looks like `{ "numberOfTusks": 2 }`, then every instance of `CONFIG.numberOfTusks` in your code will be directly replaced with the value `2`.
+This means that, if your config looks like `{ "numberOfTusks": 2 }`, then every instance of `CONFIG.numberOfTusks` in your code will be directly replaced with the literal `2`.

+All of `node-config`'s features, including deployment- and instance-specific files, local files, and environment variables should work with `node-config-webpack`. `node-config-webpack` bundles your config on the machine that builds it.
+That means if you bundle on a development machine and deploy on a production machine, you'll get the development config.

-**Note:** `config-webpack` is tested only with Webpack `3.x` and `4.x`.
+`config-webpack` is tested with Webpack versions `3.x` and `4.x`.

 Configuring
 -----------